 If any of the plants are above ground, you can pull them out, but this might leave some roots and sections of the bulb underground.
 If this is the case, a new plant will grow next year.
-The most successful way to get them out is to use a hand shovel and dig at least six inches wider than the bulb and to dig deep enough to get all the roots.
+The most successful way to get them out is to use a hand shovel and dig at least 6 inches (15 cm.) wider than the bulb and to dig deep enough to get all the roots.

 How to Kill Flower Bulbs

 A commonly asked question is, “Will herbicide kill flower bulbs?”
 The answer is yes.
 These will kill the unwanted bulbs, but you must be careful, as the herbicides will also kill your other plants.

 Spray the herbicide on a hot, dry day.
 If the temperature is too cold, the herbicide will not work because the bulb will be too tight for the herbicide to penetrate.
 The herbicide needs to be applied directly onto the foliage so it can travel down to the bulb and kill the roots.